oribarilan/me/content/blog/ipynb-collaboration-killer.md

 postId: "ipynb-collab-killer"
 ---

-Whether you're collaborating with a human or a coding agent, `.ipynb` is a silent collaboration.
+Whether you're collaborating with a human or a coding agent, `.ipynb` is a collaboration killer.
 Jupyter notebooks changed how we explore data.
 The ability to run code in cells, see outputs inline, and iterate quickly changed how we analyze data.
 But `.ipynb` files come with friction: version control is annoying, limited editor support, and a completely separate workflow from your production code.

 But you don't have to choose between interactivity and sanity.
 Modern editors now support running Python interactively in regular `.py` files, giving you the best of both worlds.